 Note: Have you heard of Fraser Island?
 It’s a sand island close to Moreton.
 Here’s my post on which I prefer – Moreton Island vs Fraser Island?

-The campgrounds on the west side of Moreton Island are more sheltered than the east.
+The camping spots on the west side of Moreton Island are more sheltered than the east.
 They also offer the best conditions for swimming as the waters are calm.

 If you’re looking for sites with sunset views, choose the west side of the island.